Siri to Learn How to "Play This on That" in iOS 13 - The Mac Observer

 Have Back-and-Forth Health Conversations With Siri

 The forthcoming projects appeared in the same leaked documents that showed Apple rewrote Siri’s script to deal with issues such as feminism.
-Find My Friends, the App Store and Shazam will get Siri support in iOS 13.
+They revealed Siri support for Find My Friends, the App Store and Shazam to the Apple Watch is coming.
 Apple wants to enable “play this on that” requests for things like music too.
 You could ask to play a certain artist or song on a specific Apple device, likely via Apple Music.

 Back-and-forth conversations about health problems are scheduled by “fall 2021,” the documents said.
 Built-in machine translation, and “new hardware support” for a “new device” had the same timeframe. iOS 13 had the internal code-name “Yukon”, while the 2021 released had the code-name “Yukon+1.”
 Apple may, therefore, be introducing a two-year release schedule.